mebusy/notes/dev_notes/softmax.md

    return 1/(1+np.exp(-X))
 ```

-In the case of two actions, if the preference value of the actions is a and b,  a≥b.
-Then ,
+What is the softmax distribution in case of 2 weights [a,b] ?

+Suppose a≥b, Then:

 ![](../imgs/softmax-sigmoid.gif)

-Yes, the soft-max distribution is the same as that given by the sigmoid
+Yes, the soft-max distribution is the same as that given by the sigmoid.

 ```python
 >>> softmax( np.array([14,12]) )